 THE EVOLUTION OF OUR MONETARY SYSTEM

 President Nixon’s decree was a watershed in world history.
 Within a short time of that decision, every country in the world also had to go off the gold standard.
-Thousands of years of free market money and monetary wisdom was been abandoned in favour of essentially socialist currency, money arbitrarily decreed by manipulative central governments and enforced by law.
+Thousands of years of free market money and monetary wisdom was abandoned in favour of essentially socialist currency, money arbitrarily decreed by manipulative central governments and enforced by law.
 This had been tired in several places previously, but never on a global scale.
-We are seven billion rats in the world’s largest ever experiment, and most of us do not know we are in it, how we got there, or how it will end.
+We are seven and a half billion rats inside the world’s largest ever financial experiment, and most of us do not know we are in it, how we got there, or how it will end.

-But wisdom and truth will not be mocked.
+Divine wisdom and truth will not be mocked.
 The fiat tower of Babel that we have created over the last three generations is in reality a tower built on sand.
 The current global financial system is only some 75 years old, a blink of the eye compared to world history.
 Like a 75 year old ship, it is groaning under the weight of its own rusting infrastructure and will soon collapse.
 Our system began when the Bretton Woods agreement transferred reserve currency status from the British pound to the American dollar.
-America owned half the world’s gold by the end of World War II, so the dollar was king, and made convertible into gold at $US 35 an ounce so the rest of the world would trust it.
+America owned half the world’s gold by the end of World War II, so the US dollar was king, and was made convertible into gold at $US 35 an ounce so the rest of the world’s governments would trust it in international trade.
 However, it was only convertible for foreign governments, not individuals.
-All other governments fixed their exchange rates to the dollar.
-The system worked well until America started printing too many dollars to finance the Vietnam War and a domestic war on poverty.
+All other governments then fixed their exchange rates to the dollar.
+The system worked well until America started printing too many dollars to finance the Vietnam War and a parallel domestic war on poverty.

-By 1971 America had abused its reserve currency status so much because of the funding requirements of the War that there was a run on its dollar.
-France led a consortium of countries demanding gold for their paper dollars.
+By 1971 America had abused its reserve currency status so much because of these two financial burdens that there was a run on its dollar.
+France led a consortium of countries demanding gold for their increasing pile of paper US dollars.
 Plane loads of gold left the USA permanently between 1970 and 1971.
 Its gold stocks halved and were going to zero.
 The US dollar was about to collapse.
 So, on the 15th of August 1971 Richard Nixon closed the gold window, releasing the world from the discipline of a gold standard once and for all.
-The currencies of the world were now adrift in an ocean of human ill-discipline, free to sink or swim according to the strength of character of the politicians behind them.
+The currencies of the world were now adrift in an ocean of human ill-discipline and greed, free to sink or swim according to the strength of character of the politicians behind them.

 The era of global fiat currencies had begun.
-One where money had become merely currency, not backed by intrinsically valuable commodities, but just faith in governments.
-Temptation proved irresistible and undisciplined governments the world over began to flirt with inflationary policies.
+One where money had become merely currency and not backed by intrinsically valuable commodities.
+It was all about faith in governments.
+Temptation proved irresistible and inexperienced governments the world over began to flirt with inflationary policies.
 Gold, always the barometer of government stupidity, peaked at $US850 an ounce in January of 1980, a 25 fold increase in just nine years.
 Actually gold had not moved in price, all the worlds’ currencies had sunk rapidly.
-Interest rates went through the roof.
+Interest rates also went through the roof.
 People suffered terribly.
 As a teenager I saw and lived through the results of annual double digit inflation all around me.
 It was a time of such crisis that many Europeans refused to accept US dollars from American tourists.
-To preserve its failing reserve currency status, America persuaded and/or forced the world to trade all oil in US dollars.
+To preserve its failing reserve currency status after leaving the gold standard, America persuaded and/or forced the world to trade all oil in US dollars.
+Now the dollar was backed by oil.
 Now everyone needed their currency again.
-The petro-dollar was born, backed and imposed by the might of the American military.
+The petro-dollar was born, backed and imposed by the might of the American military to this day.

 Free from the discipline of the last vestiges of the gold standard, banking practices evolved rapidly in the 1970’s and 80’s, creating marvellous new financial toys with which to speculate on global markets.
 One new toy was derivatives, which would in turn nearly destroy the worlds banking systems twice in 1998 and 2008.
 The Chicago-based monetarist school of economics told governments they needed an ever-expanding money supply to facilitate economic growth.
 This extra currency supply would come from new bank loans.
-From now on new money would always come from new debt via fractional reserve banking.
-Your money was now someone else’s debt.
+So from the Seventies until now now new money would always come from new debt via fractional reserve banking.
+Your money was now simply someone else’s debt.
 Undisciplined fractional reserve banking meant that money was raining from the skies, inflation was in double digits and industrial unrest was normal.

-Private debt became a new way of life for many expanding baby boomer families, as banks loosened practices they had inherited from the great depression.
+Private debt became a new way of life for many expanding baby boomer families who no longer had personal memories of the Great Depression.
+Banks also loosened practices they had inherited from the great depression.
 It made perfect sense to borrow today and pay a loan off with cheaper, inflated currency in the future.
 Governments did the same.
 Of course with all this new money, home prices and stock markets took off in a way never seen before.
 The price of consumer goods also took off, impoverishing savers and enriching speculators.

-This brief summary is the genesis and core of the current global financial architecture.
+This brief summary of the 20th Century Western financial system is a very simple description of the core of the current global financial architecture.
 It is the only system nearly all of us have ever known.
 Anyone under seventy knows nothing else.
-However, there is nothing inherently right or righteous about our current financial superstructure.
+However, when you look at it objectively, there is nothing inherently right or righteous about our current financial superstructure.
 In fact it is in many ways a dreadfully dysfunctional system.
 Consider the following: